objectgroup/cms/README.md

-websiteName = the name of your website in quotation marks e.g. "[object][group]" websiteDomain = the name of your website domain in quotation marks e.g. "https://objectgroup.uk" websiteEmail = the name of your email in quotation marks  e.g. "lisa@objectgroup.uk" websiteDescription = a description of the website in quotation marks e.g. "A frivolous cartoonist in East Anglia" websiteMetaIndex = a comma separated list of words that describe your website in quotation marks e.g. "comics, cartoon, East Anglia, Britain, England, UK" websiteLanguage = the locale code of the website in quotation marks e.g. "en_GB"
+websiteName = the name of your website in quotation marks e.g. "[object][group]" websiteDomain = the name of your website domain in quotation marks e.g. "https://objectgroup.uk" websiteEmail = the name of your email in quotation marks websiteDescription = a description of the website in quotation marks e.g. "A frivolous cartoonist in East Anglia" websiteMetaIndex = a comma separated list of words that describe your website in quotation marks e.g. "comics, cartoon, East Anglia, Britain, England, UK" websiteLanguage = the locale code of the website in quotation marks e.g. "en_GB"